emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 1>
 ```

 - For the Sink used to record online/offline status, there should be 2 new events recorded: client connected and client disconnected.
-Check whether the status recording is written into the `t_mqtt_events` data table.
+Check whether the status recording is written into the `dbo.t_mqtt_events` data table.

 ```bash
 1> SELECT * from dbo.t_mqtt_events